LeonardKachi/Workflow-Automation/README.md

 # Project Automation Dashboard

-A sophisticated automation system that performs legitimate daily maintenance on your repository by processing data, running tests, and updating documentation with meaningful contributions.
+A automation system that performs legitimate daily maintenance on your repository by processing data, running tests, and updating documentation with meaningful contributions.

 ## Features